fralalonde/iostream/README.md

 writer.close();
 byte[] myPrecious = writer.getResource();
 ```
-As with `close()`, in this case, the classic JDK code forces you to juggle with the inner and outer streams.
+The classic JDK code forces you to juggle with the inner and outer streams.
 ```java
 ByteArrayOutputStream byteArrayOutputStream = new ByteArrayOutputStream();
 Writer writer = new PrintWriter(byteArrayOutputStream);